-Tuition for each quarter is due within 30 days of the first day of class.
-A student may not register for any academic quarter unless allutition and fees due have been paid, or unless the student has made arrangements for an approved alternative payment plan.
+Tuition for each quarter is due 30 days before the first day of class.
+A student may not register for any academic quarter unless alltuition and fees due have been paid, or unless the student has made arrangements for an approved alternative payment plan.